 From riding through picturesque towns to trails part of Revolutionary War history to paths following the shoreline, you can discover a new bike path with our NJMOM guide to NJ’s most scenic bike paths.
 Need some wheels?
 Find a smooth ride at the best bike shops around.
 Or, if you would rather stay on your two feet, these are the hiking trails you’ll want to know about.

-Spending the day outdoors in the garden should be at the top of your spring things to do in NJ list.
+Spending the day outdoors in the garden should be at the top of your fun things to do in NJ list.
 Photo Credit: New Jersey State Botanical Garden